luismah/luismah/README.md

 - 👋 Hi, I’m @luismah
 - 👀 I’m interested in Machine learning, Autonomous Vehicles and Python!
 - 🌱 I’m currently learning Python, C++, docker, Git...
-- 💞️ I’m looking to collaborate on Open source prohjects writen in python
+- 💞️ I’m looking to collaborate on Open source projects writen in python
 - 📫 How to reach me...

 <!---